Kangri language: Status

 The language is commonly clubbed as Pahari or Himachali.
-Some Dogri and Punjabi linguists have referred Kangri as part of their language due to similarities and decent mutual intelligibility between them.
-This is generally observed only in bordering lects due to dialect continuum present among many IA languages.
+Some Dogri linguists have referred Kangri as part of their language due to similarities and decent mutual intelligibility between them.
+This is generally observed only in bordering lects due to dialect continuum present among many Indo-Aryan languages.
 Kangri writers & poets have been making submissions to Pahari language's cause under Himachal Pradesh Academy of Arts, Culture & Languages (HPAACL).
 The language has no official status.
 According to the United Nations Education, Scientific and Cultural Organisation (UNESCO), the language is of definitely endangered category, i.e. many Kangri children are not learning Kangri as their mother tongue any longer.

 The demand for the inclusion of 'Western Pahari' under the Eight Schedule of the Constitution, which is supposed to represent multiple Pahari languages of Himachal Pradesh, had been made in the year 2010 by the state's Vidhan Sabha.
-There has been no positive progress on this matter since then even when small organisations are taking it upon themselves to save the language.
-Due to political interest, the language is currently recorded as a dialect of Hindi, even when having a poor mutual intelligibility with it.
+There has been no positive progress on this matter since then, even after several small organisations demand for the preservation of the language.

 Gautam Sharma Vyathit and Chandrarekha Dhadwal are noted for their contributions to the preservation of Kangri folk songs as well as their novel contributions to Kangri literature.